graemerocher/micronaut-oraclecloud-workshop/lab_configuration/lab_configuration.md

 ## Using Environment Variables

-Micronaut has a specific property resolution order that which is [described in the user guide ](https://docs.micronaut.io/latest/guide/index.html#propertySource).
+Micronaut has a specific property resolution order which is [described in the user guide ](https://docs.micronaut.io/latest/guide/index.html#propertySource).
 Configuration is resolved in the following precedence:

 1. Command line arguments
 2. Java System Properties